oracle/truffleruby/doc/contributor/interop.md

 and expects to be able to mutate them and so on (compare with `Truffle::Interop.execute_without_conversion`).

+Export and import also converts strings, and also has `_without_conversion` counterparts.

 It is planned that Java strings, and boxed foreign strings (foreign objects that respond positively to `IS_BOXED` and `UNBOX` to a Java string), will be able to be used in all locations where a Ruby string could, and will be converted to a